How should I start learning Chinese?

 Most people start studying Chinese with whatever resource they happen to stumble upon.
 It’s hard to know what you should focus on and where to find quality materials.
 This post will help give you a clearer path forward.

 The beginning may feel like a daunting, exciting and confusing place to be.
 But don’t worry, everybody started where you are now.
-There are tons of courses, apps, and websites out there.
-The first step is to figure out which of these tools you’re going to use.
+There are tons of courses, apps, and websites out there that will make learning Chinese much easier.

 This isn’t a long-term study plan.
 It’s a guide to take you from knowing absolutely nothing or very little and get you up to the lower intermediate level.